Sections in this article:

 Their emphasis on craftsmanship, unique designs, and often limited production runs cater to collectors and enthusiasts seeking exclusivity and a deeper connection with their watches.

-For a very unique new microbrand, see the section on our own brand as a solo-founder startup, below.
+For an unusually unique new microbrand, see the section on our own brand as a solo-founder start-up, below.

 Halios was founded by Jason Lim in Vancouver, Canada.